-Dingemans et al. (2017) explore determinants of working beyond retirement age which is referred to as "bridge employment".
-Individual determinants, such as age, education, pension income and health, as well as family factors, e.g., marital status and whether the respondents undertake informal care tasks, are found highly important in explaining bridge employment.
-In addition, broader normative and economic societal determinants at the country level, such as the presence of a favorable environment and expenditure on pensions are also relevant.
+Dingemans et al. (2017) explore potential determinants of working beyond retirement age which is referred to as "bridge employment".
+Individual determinants, such as age, education, pension income and health, as well as family factors, e.g., marital status and whether the respondents undertake informal care tasks, appear to have importance why individuals choose bridge employment.
+In addition, broader normative and economic societal factors at the country level, such as the presence of a favorable environment and expenditure on pensions appear to also be relevant.
 Dingemans and Henkens (2019) examine differences in life satisfaction between full retirees and working retirees in Europe.
 Their results indicate a positive relationship between working after retirement and life satisfaction for retirees with low pension income without a partner.
 Furthermore, working after retirement seems to be most important for life satisfaction in relatively poor countries.
-Dingemans and Möhring

-(2019) examine the role of individual work histories as predictor for working while receiving a pension.
+Dingemans and Möhring (2019) examine the role of individual work histories as predictor for working while receiving a pension.
 Their results indicate that the larger the share of part-time work or self-employment over the working career, the higher the likelihood to work while receiving pension benefits.
 Those with high occupational status and flexible careers, measured by the number of job changes experienced, are particularly likely to be in paid work while receiving pension benefits.
 In terms of gender, the authors find that divorced women are especially likely to work while receiving a pension, but only if they did not marry again.
 The authors conclude that inequalities that develop over the life course continue to play a role for the decision to be in paid work while receiving a pension.
 The last three studies mentioned use data from the Survey of Health, Ageing and Retirement in Europe (SHARE), as does this study.

-To the best of my knowledge, none of the existing cross-country studies has explicitly focused on the role that different pension systems might play by shaping the incentive structures in the decision of whether to become a working pensioner or not.
-For that reason, I add to the existing literature by employing an internationally comparative view on the determinants of being a working pensioner and the variation across countries by explicitly integrating the pension system into the analysis.
+To the best of my knowledge, this study is among the first which explicitly focus on the role that different pension systems might play by shaping the incentive structures in the decision of whether to become a working pensioner or not.
+I add to the existing literature by employing an internationally comparative view on variables that may play a crucial role why individuals receive employment income while pension benefit receipt.
+In addition, I study the variation across countries by explicitly integrating the pension system into the analysis.
 The pension system is described by a set of variables consisting of eligibility ages for (1) normal and (2) early retirement, (3) actuarial deduction rates for early retirement, (4) a specific "start of the retirement window" if flexible retirement schemes allow an earlier take-up, whether pension schemes comprise of (5) earnings tests, and (6) the replacement rate which shows the level of pension benefits relative to earnings from employment.

 The remainder of the paper is as follows: Section 2 provides theoretical background and connects the theory to institutional details across countries.
 After a description of the data in Section 3, the empirical analysis in Section 4 proceeds in two parts.
-First, I study the within-country determinants of being a working pensioner (Part I).
+First, I study the within-country variation by analyzing variable sets which influence whether individuals have earnings from employment while pension receipt and therefore qualify as working pensioners (Part I).
 By applying counterfactual simulations, I subsequently investigate the cross-country variation (Part II).
 Section 5 concludes that working pensioners are not a very broad phenomenon in Europe.
 There are, however, substantial differences across countries.
-Economic differences and pension systems play an important role in explaining the said variation.
+The study indicates that economic differences and pension systems likely are driving factors for the cross-country variation.